Semi-Projective Representations and Twisted Representation Groups: Preliminaries

-For details on group cohomology, we refer the reader to the textbook \cite{B94}.
-The basic observation is that we can associate to every semi-projective representation a well-defined class in the second cohomology group:
+Here, the subscript $\varphi$ is used to emphasize that the $G$-module structure of $K^\ast$ is in general not trivial, and might be dropped in the trivial case.
+For details on group cohomology, see \cite{B94}.\\ The basic observation is that we can associate to every semi-projective representation a well-defined class in the second cohomology group: